 Now, before you assume that I am writing this just to promote my own articles or to put down other authors, please take a moment and hear me out.
-I have dedicated over twenty years of my life to educating the public about this natural science and I am known amongst many as a consultant who has had the courage to expose many of the myths and superstitions that abound in this greatly misunderstood predictive art.
+I have dedicated over thirty years of my life to educating the public about this natural science and I am known amongst many as a consultant who has had the courage to expose many of the myths and superstitions that abound in this greatly misunderstood predictive art.
 I have even had individuals tell me to my face that they were “making stuff up” in regards to Feng Shui.

 It seems that there are quite a few authors who are not even Feng Shui consultants, and who have little or no training in this field.
 For example, one man wrote an article about how important it is to keep windows clean for good Feng Shui.
 This is, of course, common sense and not a revelation into the mysteries of how energy flows.
 And at the end of his article, we see that this author has a window washing business, so he is really just out to create another angle in marketing his window washing business.
 I see this all too often: people writing about some service, trinket or knick-knack that they are selling on the internet and hoping to bring some special attention to it by claiming it is a Feng Shui remedy.